ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

+`InitializeDatabase` ensures that our database is created and seeds some initial data so that we can do some queries.

-And call this method in the first line of `Configure`.
-You updated `Configure` method should look like the following:
+Next call `InitializeDatabase` in the first line of the `Configure` method in the `Startup.cs`.
+The updated `Configure` method should look like the following:

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)